|Junping Wangfirstname.lastname@example.org||(703) 292-4488||E 8457|

 The Mathematical Biology Program supports research in areas of applied and computational mathematics with relevance to the biological sciences.
 Successful proposals are mathematically innovative and address challenging problems of interest to members of the biological community.

-Projects may include development of mathematical concepts and tools traditionally seen in other disciplinary programs within the Division of Mathematical Sciences, e.g., topology, probability, statistics, and computation, etc. To receive appropriate and timely review, such proposals should be submitted directly to the relevant disciplinary program that has the earliest deadline, but they will be considered for co-review by the Mathematical Biology program, which may be selected as a secondary program.
-Note that proposals that use established mathematical, statistical, and computational tools to address problems in the biological sciences are typically not appropriate for consideration by the disciplinary programs within DMS.
-For further details on other disciplinary programs within the division, see the details of the program descriptions.
+Some projects of interest to the Mathematical Biology Program may include development of mathematical concepts and tools traditionally seen in other disciplinary programs within the Division of Mathematical Sciences, e.g., topology, probability, statistics, computational mathematics, etc. To receive appropriate and timely review, such proposals should be submitted directly to the relevant disciplinary program that has the earliest deadline, with other program(s) selected as secondary.
+Note that proposals that use established mathematical and computational tools to address problems in the biological sciences are typically not appropriate for submission to DMS.
+For further details on other disciplinary programs within DMS, see the corresponding program descriptions.